stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 branded--I had not stopped to investigate, but had merely noted that they were in an awkward and fumbling Spanish; an awkward Spanish implying a kind of ironic use of the language by an alien inscriber familiar neither with the idiom nor the Roman letters used to record it.
-The inscription had read  "  Secuestrado a la voluntad de Xinai&aacute;n en el cuerpo decapitado de Tlay&uacute;b "-- "Seized by the will of K'n-yan in the headless body of T'la-yub. "
+The inscription had read  "  Secuestrado a la voluntad de Xinaián en el cuerpo decapitado de Tlay&uacute;b "-- "Seized by the will of K'n-yan in the headless body of T'la-yub. "